BryanJacobs/FIDOk/README.md

 This implementation will likely improve in coverage rapidly!
 It doesn't yet have stable APIs and isn't nearly feature complete.

+You can [read basic developer documentation for the CTAP layer](docs/CTAP.md) if you want to use it anyhow.

 # Overview

 The core code is all Kotlin/Multiplatform, and can be used from any target.
 Interfaces